About Mutual Funds

 How do mutual funds work?

-Mutual funds offer you liquidity and access to your money.
-You can buy and sell your fund investments on any dealing day (most business days).
-The redemption proceeds will normally be paid within 5-14 days after you sell.
+You can buy and sell your units in a mutual fund on any dealing day of the fund.
+The redemption proceeds will typically be paid within five dealing days.

 How do I choose suitable mutual funds?

 Mutual funds differ in terms of investment objectives, strategies, risks and costs.
 Your choice of funds is subject to your risk profile, investment objectives and investment horizon.